coleifer/peewee/docs/peewee/playhouse.rst

     db = SqliteQueueDatabase(
         'my_app.db',
-        use_gevent=False,  # Use standard library "threading" module. autostart=False,  # Do not automatically start the workers. queue_max_size=1024,  # Max. # of pending writes that can accumulate. readers=4,  # Size of reader thread-pool - these handle non-writes. results_timeout=5.0)  # Max. time to wait for query to be executed.
+        use_gevent=False,  # Use the standard library "threading" module. autostart=False,  # The worker thread now must be started manually. queue_max_size=1024,  # Max. # of pending writes that can accumulate. results_timeout=5.0)  # Max. time to wait for query to be executed.

-If ``autostart=False``, as in the above example, you will need to call :py:meth:`~SqliteQueueDatabase.start` to bring up the worker threads that will do the actual query execution.
-Additionally, because the connections are managed by the database class itself, you do not need to call :py:meth:`~Database.connect` or :py:meth:`~Database.close` at any point in your application.
+If ``autostart=False``, as in the above example, you will need to call :py:meth:`~SqliteQueueDatabase.start` to bring up the worker threads that will do the actual write query execution.

 .. code-block:: python

     @app.before_first_request
     def _start_worker_threads():
         db.start()

+If you plan on performing SELECT queries or generally wanting to access the database, you will need to call :py:meth:`~Database.connect` and :py:meth:`~Database.close` as you would with any other database instance.

 When your application is ready to terminate, use the :py:meth:`~SqliteQueueDatabase.stop` method to shut down the worker threads.